jhen0409/react-native-debugger/docs/getting-started.md

 - Replace `open debugger-ui with Chrome` to `open React Native Debugger` in react-native packager, saving you from closing the debugger-ui page everytime it automatically opens :)
 - Detect react-native packager port then send to the app, if you launch packager with custom `--port` or use Expo, this will be very useful

-### What about Linux / Windows support?
+### What about Windows support?

-Currently the `rndebugger:` URI scheme doesn't support for Linux / Windows.
+Currently the `rndebugger:` URI scheme doesn't support for Windows.

 In [`react-native-debugger-open`](../npm-package), it can be sent the `host` / `port` setting if RNDebugger opened, but can't automatically open if closed.